Kilix/selectless/README.md

 ### HOC

 #### controller
-This HOC allows you to get the props and functions of context from `selectless`.
+This HOC allows you to get the props and functions from `selectless`'s context.

 ```javascript